 Bonuses are set so that payouts represent a fair share of the fund, allowing for smoothing.
-In setting annual bonuses, we also aim to ensure that the fund is large enough to cover all our liabilities to policyholders at any time and has enough working capital.
-(See section 10)
+In setting annual bonuses, we also aim to ensure that the fund is large enough to cover all our liabilities to policyholders at any time and has enough working capital (see section 10).

-Annual and interim bonuses
+Annual bonuses

 We set annual bonuses on 1 April each year.
-These bonuses pay out part of the profits of the fund, increasing a policy's guaranteed benefits.
+These bonuses pay out part of the profits of the fund, increasing the plan value.

 We set annual bonus rates with the aim of holding back part of the policy's share of the profits of the fund to be paid as final bonus.
 When we set annual bonuses, we take account of factors such as our long-term view of future investment conditions, the level of guarantees applying to policies and the level of working capital in the fund.

 Annual bonuses increase the level of guarantees applying to policies such as yours.
 In order to ensure that the fund can afford to pay such guarantees, it may be necessary to limit future annual bonuses or to set annual bonuses to zero.